 We periodically review, improve and, under certain circumstances, replace our technology and management information systems to provide enhanced support to all operating areas.
 If such upgrades and enhancements are not successfully implemented, then the current systems may not be able to continue to support adequately our management information requirements.
-Currently, we are undergoing a significant effort to replace our existing antiquated legacy systems, as part of the process of integrating the historical Designs, Inc. and Casual Male operations.
+Since 2002, we have been undergoing a significant effort to replace our antiquated legacy systems, as part of the process of integrating the historical Designs, Inc. and Casual Male operations.
 It is critically important to the successful operation of our business that the implementation of our systems integration process, which entails the replacement, enhancement, or upgrade of all Casual Male's vital former information systems, be completed within budget and timely without disruption to our daily operations.
-To implement these initiatives, we spent approximately \$4.1 million in fiscal 2002 and \$4.0million in fiscal 2003.
-We anticipate that the implementation will require approximately 12 months to complete at a remaining cost of \$6.0 million, which includes upgrading of our existing point-of-sale and register systems and implementing a Customer Relationship Management software system.
+During fiscal 2004, we completed the system integration work to upgrade our merchandising systems and also completed our conversion to a new distribution system.
+To implement these initiatives, we spent approximately \$4.1 million in fiscal 2002, \$4.0 million in fiscal 2003 and \$6.7 million in fiscal 2004.
+We anticipate that the second phase of the implementation, which includes upgrading our existing point-of-sale and register systems and implementing a Customer Relationship Management software system, will require approximately 12 months to complete at a remaining cost of \$6.0 million,.
 If we are unable to complete these projects within budget and on time, our operating results will suffer.